integreat-io/integreat-transformers/README.md

 with the same structure both will be kept.
 When comparing a primitive type within objects, using a path, all duplicates will be remove.
 This may be changed in the future.

+### `extractNumber`

+Extracts all digits from a string and returns a them as a `number`.
+If a `number` is provided it will remain unchanged.
+All other types are returned as `undefined`.

 ### `exclude`